John Falstaff: John Oldcastle

-Shakespeare originally named Falstaff "John Oldcastle".
-Lord Cobham, a descendant of the historical John Oldcastle (d.
-1417), complained, forcing Shakespeare to change the name.
+Shakespeare originally named Falstaff "John Oldcastle", a real historical personage who died in 1417.
+Lord Cobham, a descendant of Oldcastle, complained, forcing Shakespeare to change the name.
 Shakespeare's Henry IV plays and Henry V adapted and developed the material in an earlier play called The Famous Victories of Henry V, in which Sir John "Jockey" Oldcastle appears as a dissolute companion of the young Henry.
 Prince Hal refers to Falstaff as "my old lad of the castle" in the first act of the play; the epilogue to Henry IV, Part 2, moreover, explicitly disavows any connection between Falstaff and Oldcastle: "Oldcastle died a martyr, and this is not the man."

-The historical Oldcastle was a Lollard who was executed for heresy and rebellion, and he was respected by many Protestants as a martyr.
+The historical Oldcastle was a knight from Herefordshire who became a Lollard who was executed for heresy and rebellion, and he was respected by many Protestants as a martyr.
 In addition to the anonymous The Famous Victories of Henry V, in which Oldcastle is Henry V's companion, Oldcastle's history is described in Raphael Holinshed's Chronicles, Shakespeare's usual source for his histories.